robenkleene/audio-references/ableton-live/ableton-live-midi.md

 - To select all notes in a key, click the note in the piano roll.
 - Use `⇧` click to select multiple non-continuous MIDI notes

+## Notes

+- Having a MIDI controller plugged in automatically arms tracks when they are selected

 ## MIDI Editor

 - To make a section play faster or slower, just select the MIDI notes and drag the handles above it squash or expand that section